-Laundry detergents such as Molly’s Suds or Mrs. Meyer’s Liquid Laundry Detergent are also a great option for removing bird poop from all types of surfaces including wood and concrete.
+Laundry detergents such as Molly’s Suds or Mrs. Meyer’s Liquid Laundry Detergent are also great options for removing bird poop from all types of surfaces, including wood and concrete.

 Mix one part laundry detergent with two parts water in a bowl.
 Pour the mixture into a spray bottle and spray it on the bird poop.

-Let it sit for a few minutes and then remove the bird poop and stains with a brush or sponge.
+Let it sit for a few minutes, then remove the bird poop and stains with a brush or sponge.

 6- Use Hydrogen Peroxide